 Doing College offers just the right kind and amount of support for your high school senior to make steady progress toward their educational goals with confidence.

-The process starts with the initial working senior session.
-Parents and students complete intake forms and provide Doing College with current school transcripts, testing information, and student activity and experiences information.
-These materials are completed and sent to Doing College prior to the session so we can prepare a personalized agenda.
+Should you decide to work with Doing College, and the contractual agreement is fully executed, we will continue with the Senior Initial Working Session.
+Parents and students complete intake forms and provide Doing College with current school transcripts, testing information, and student activity and experiences information (these materials are completed and sent to Doing College prior to the session).
 This session accomplishes the following objectives:

 - Explain how colleges make admission decisions with a focus on your student’s goals and priorities.